Blog>Cost Guides>Cost to build a garden football pitch

 To keep your football pitch durable, it should have a special structure to enable excess moisture to immediately leave the surface and dry up quickly, ensuring the soil is resilient and long-lasting.

-- To construct a solid football pitch, first, remove the upper soil level (about 30-50 cm) over the entire area of the playing area.
+To construct a solid football pitch, first, remove the upper soil level (about 30-50 cm) over the entire area of the playing area

-- Around the perimeter, it is recommended to install the drainage pipes (in some cases also concrete curbing) with a slope towards an underground water harvesting tank.
-Alternatively, you can construct your pitch with a “turtle back” drainage system.
+Around the perimeter, it is recommended to install drainage pipes (in some cases also concrete curbing) with a slope towards an underground water harvesting tank.
+Alternatively, you can construct your pitch with a "turtle back" drainage system.
 With this design, the flat area of the pitch is surrounded by a 1-1.75% slope, allowing water to drain from the play area.
-This option is easy and reasonable for a garden pitch but works best along with underground drainage.
+This option is easy and reasonable for a garden pitch but works best along with underground drainage

-- The bottom of the pit is filled with about 15 cm layer of crushed stone (pieces of 20-40 mm).
-A Jumbo bag of gravel for drainage will set you back about £60.
+The bottom of the pit is filled with about 15 cm layer of crushed stone (pieces of 20-40 mm).
+A Jumbo bag of gravel for drainage will set you back about £70

-- A 10 cm layer of fine gravel or sand is poured on top and pressed down with water.
-You can use a layer of geotextile to separate the drainage layer from the turf layer.
+A 10 cm layer of fine gravel or sand is poured on top and pressed down with water.
+You can use a layer of geotextile to separate the drainage layer from the turf layer

-- Install a layer of shock pad for artificial grass.
+Install a layer of shock pad for artificial grass

 How to build your football goalposts

-An official football goal size is 7.32 meters wide and 2.44 meters high.
-Pop up target practise goalposts or handball goal posts, used by many hobby players, are entirely sufficient if you want to save money.
-Expect to pay around £29.99 for mini football posts and £17 for a basic 8ft x 4ft football net.
+Pop up target practice goalposts or handball goal posts, which are used by many hobby players, are a great budget-friendly option.
+Expect to pay around £29.99 for mini football posts and £25 for a basic 8ft x 4ft football net.

-The basic structure of your goal consists of two upright posts with a length of two meters and a horizontal crossbar three meters long.
+The basic structure a goal consists of two upright posts with a length of two meters and a horizontal crossbar three meters long.
 You will also need large dowels, a drill press with matching drill bit, wood glue, net, net support tubes (optional) and durable white wood paint.
 Wooden goal posts will set you back in the region of £65, depending on the size.

 Place the posts parallel on the ground and connect the two upper ends to the crossbar with the help of dowels and wood glue.
 If you want your garden football goal to have a permanent location, secure them with metal post anchors and concrete into the ground.